 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur.
-Use of an undersized screw in areas of high functional stresses - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only.
-Re-use may cause product failure and could lead to disease transmission. - · Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Monster® Screw System.
+If corrective action is not taken, complications may occur. - Use of an undersized screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only.
+Re-use may cause product failure and could lead to disease transmission. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Monster® Screw System.